Katie Hickman

 Katie Hickman (born 1960) is an English novelist, historian and travel writer.
 She was born in Wellington, New Zealand to the diplomat and author John Kyrle Hickman and Jennifer Olive (Love) Hickman.
-She is the author of nine books, including two best-selling history books, which between them have sold more than a quarter of a million copies worldwide.
+She is the author of ten books, including two best-selling history books, which between them have sold more than a quarter of a million copies worldwide.
 Her travel book A Trip to the Light Fantastic was one of The Independent's Books of the Year (1993) and was short-listed for the Thomas Cook Travel Book Award (1994).
 Her fiction works have earned a nomination for the Sunday Times Young British Writer of the Year Award (The Quetzal Summer, 1993) and her trilogy of historical novels The Aviary Gate (2008), The Pindar Diamond (2011) and The House at Bishopsgate (2016) have been translated into 20 languages.
 She is featured in the Oxford University Press guide to women travellers, Wayward Women.

 Biography

 Hickman was born into a diplomatic family in 1960 and spent the first twenty-five years of her life living abroad in Spain, Ireland, Singapore and South America.
 The influence of travel on her life and being the daughter of a diplomatic spouse played a big part in her choice of subject matter as a writer.
 She was educated at Wycombe Abbey school in England where she was a scholar, and at Pembroke College, Oxford, where she read English Literature, graduating with a B.A. and an M.A.

 In 1987 she married the photographer Tom Owen Edmunds, with whom she had travelled across Bhutan, inspiring her first book: Dreams of the Peaceful Dragon, together they had a son: Luke Owen Edmunds.
 Their marriage ended and Hickman married the philosopher A.C.
 Grayling in 1999, together they had a daughter, Madeleine Grayling.
 Their marriage ended in 2017.
-Katie Hickman now lives on a converted barge on the Thames in London with her partner, the designer Matthew Ruscombe-King.
+Hickman now lives on a converted barge on the Thames in London with her partner, the designer Matthew Ruscombe-King.